osscameroon/sami/Architecture.md

 This webhook will receive endpoint https **POST** or **GET** request on the `/deployment_request` endpoint and deploy your application on the cluster using the `sami-cli`.

 ### Swarm

 [Swarm](https://docs.docker.com/engine/swarm/) is our scheduler, we choose to use it because it runs well on low resources VPS.
-Which makes it very good for developers or teams without too much resources.
+Which makes it great for developers or teams without too much resources.
 We deploy a series of services on our swarm clusters for observability and monitoring.
 - Portainer
 - Prometheus
 - Grafana

-But also [Traefik](https://traefik.io/) a reverse proxy that will proxy our requests to the services running on swarm.
+But also [Traefik](https://traefik.io/) a reverse proxy that will proxy our requests to the services running on **swarm**.